relvaner/actor4j-core/Readme.md

 There are three axioms for actors written by Carl Hewitt [[22](#22)].
 "When an Actor receives a message, it can concurrenlty:
  - send messages to addresses of Actors that it has
  - create new Actors
- - designate how to handle the next message it receives." [[23](#23)]
+ - designate how to handle the next message it receives" [[23](#23)].

 Compact Explanation:

-One actor is no actor.
+One actor is no actor [[22](#22)].
 They come always in groups, they want to collaborate.
 They do this over the messaging approach.
 Like in reality they have asynchronous behaviour.
 This avoids blocking behaviour on the side of the caller.
 Actors can be executed in parallel, but the same actor only once at the same time.
 This avoids corruption in state.
 They can hold state and share their state over (im)mutable messages.
 Actors can be passive, reactive or even proactive.
 They can change their behavior over time, often as a result of the messages they got.
 Complex systems of concurrent interacting objects (here the actors) avoids the need of expensive locking and potential deadlocks by their asynchronous message passing, often realized over lock-free queues.
 Lock-free programming is a difficult job too.
 A system of actors is in its nature independent of a global clock (no lock-step computation) [[23](#23)].

 >Of course, it can be tried alternatively to solve the problem by making a classical map-reduce-approach.
 The disadvantage is that it must go always through all layers [[23](#23)] of the system for every iteration of computation (coarse granulation in time, lock-step computation).
 This is not necessary in a network of loosely coupled objects (here actors), interacting events will be processed always near in time and are accurate (finer granulation in time).